 You can change or remove the 'Help' label from the help icon for input controls in the application by overriding the default text.
 To remove the label, override the default text with a single space character in a custom messages file.

-1. To remove the 'Help' label, create a src/locale/messages\en.json messages file with a single space character as the value for the help label message ID, WidgetHelp\helpToggleText.
+1. Create a src/locale/messages\en.json messages file with a single space character as the value for the help label message ID, WidgetHelp\helpToggleText.

 '''

 {

 "WidgetHelp_helpToggleText": " "

 }

 '''